The End of Dumb AI

 The future of AI is realtime learning, interactive and dynamic

 The world turns and changes.
 As does data.
 Change needs to be captured to reflect a new reality just like modern software systems do.
 With conventional AI, feature vectors are a means to producing a trained static model.
-With Thingy, a fully automated realtime AI, the feature vectors are central characters on the stage(*) with new ones appearing, current ones remaining unchanged or updated or even terminated.
+With Thingy, a dynamic AI, the feature vectors are central characters on the stage(*) with new ones appearing, current ones remaining unchanged or updated or even terminated.

 In this post we: